TovaIsME/read-light-novels-crawler/README.md

 # Read Light Novel Crawler

+A crawler for readlightnovels.net

+# Stack

-A crawler for readlightnovels.net using Cloudflare Worker, Hono, and HTMLRewriter
+Cloudflare Worker, Hono, and HTMLRewriter